1948 Arab–Israeli War: Military assessments

-Though the State of Israel faced the formidable armies of neighbouring Arab countries, due to previous battles the Palestinians themselves hardly existed as a military force by the middle of May.
-The British Intelligence and Arab League military reached similar conclusions.
+Though the State of Israel faced the armies of multiple neighbouring Arab countries, due to previous battles the Palestinians themselves hardly existed as a military force by the middle of May.
+British intelligence and the Arab League reached similar conclusions.

-The British Foreign Ministry and the CIA believed that the Arab states would finally win in case of war.
-Martin Van Creveld says that in terms of manpower, the sides were fairly evenly matched.
+The British Foreign Office and the CIA believed that the Arab states would finally win in case of war.
+Israeli military historian Martin Van Creveld says the sides were fairly evenly matched in manpower at the beginning of the war, but the ratio shifted in Israel's favor as it went on.

 In May, Egyptian generals told their government that the invasion would be "a parade without any risks" and Tel Aviv would be taken "in two weeks."
 Egypt, Iraq, and Syria all possessed air forces, Egypt and Syria had tanks, and all had some modern artillery.
 Initially, the Haganah had no heavy machine guns, artillery, armoured vehicles, anti-tank or anti-aircraft weapons, nor military aircraft or tanks.
 The four Arab armies that invaded on 15 May were far stronger than the Haganah formations they initially encountered.

 On 12 May, three days before the invasion, David Ben-Gurion was told by his chief military advisers (who over-estimated the size of the Arab armies and the numbers and efficiency of the troops who would be committed – much as the Arab generals tended to exaggerate Jewish fighters' strength) that Israel's chances of winning a war against the Arab states were only about even.